openfaas/classic-watchdog/README.md

  * [Test-drive Docker Healthcheck in 10 minutes](http://blog.alexellis.io/test-drive-healthcheck/)

-**Environmental overrides:**
+## Environment variable overrides:

-The watchdog can be configured through environmental variables.
+The watchdog can be configured through environment variables.
 You must always specifiy an `fprocess` variable.

 | Option                 | Usage             |
 |------------------------|--------------|